 On average, 5 to 8 dogs per hour can be evaluated.
 Evaluators need to balance time between running an efficient test and spending enough time with each participant so as to make the test a worthwhile and educational experience.
-All evaluators must follow the test steps as outlined in the guide.
-The tests must be run individually and not in groups, and no more than one test taking place at a time.

 Required Equipment and Material